 READY TO APPLY?

-If you wish to be considered for this position, we ask that you please submit a cover letter and résumé to one of the following addresses.
-A philosophy of ministry is also encouraged but is not required.
+If you wish to be considered for this position, we ask that you please submit a cover letter, résumé, and your philosophy of ministry to one of the following addresses:

 c/o Screening Committee